jasdehart/mturkconsent.github.io/index.md

-## Welcome to Mturk ....
-Consent form
+## Welcome to the Mturk Consent form

 I am Jasmine DeHart from the Department of Computer Science and I invite you to participate in my research project entitled “Investigating Privacy Leaks on Twitter.”
 This research is being conducted at the University of Oklahoma (OU).
 You were selected as a possible participant because you have been identified as a frequent user of Amazon Mechanical Turk.
 You must be at least 18 years of age to participate in this study.